revical/revical/README.md

 ### 🛠️ Developer Documentation

 To learn more about the Revical codebase, please read [**`docs/developers/README.md`**](docs/developers/README.md).
-It includes guides on how to set up your development environment, how to build the project, and how to contribute to the project.
+It includes guides on how to set up your development environmentow to build the project, and how to contribute to the project.

 ## 👤 User Documentation